pbs/resty/doc/tutorial.rst

 ------------------------------------------------

 The URL where the Service document is located is named the API Entrypoint.
-In the provided example we used http://services.pbs.org/ url as an entrypoint and selected the zipcodes service from the available services.
+In the provided example we used ``http://services.pbs.org/`` url as an entrypoint and selected the zipcodes service from the available services:

 ::